shiltian/fuelio-ios/README.md

 ## Getting Started

-1. Open `Fillio.xcodeproj` in Xcode
+1. Open `Fuelio.xcodeproj` in Xcode
 2. Build and run on your device or simulator

 ## License